 8.6 Procedures

+{Editor’s note (2013-01): description of procedures needs to be updated …}

-8.6.1 Determining TLS-Related Capabilities
+8.6.1 Determining TLS Related Capabilities

 The MGC can determine the properties of the MG TLS profile by auditing the value of Supported TLS Versions (tlsv), Supported Cipher Suites (scs), Supported Compression Methods (scm) and Support for Session Resumption (ssr).
 Normally the audit will be performed on the Root termination.